Lake- and Surface-Based Detectors for Forward Neutrino Physics: The Lake and Surface Detectors

 The nominal UNDINE design consists of five CHIPS-style modules, each of which is a $12.5\,{\rm m}$ radius, $12.5\,{\rm m}$ height cylinder instrumented with photo-multiplier tubes (PMTs) along the inner surface.
 Thus, the full UNDINE detector corresponds to an instrumented mass of approximately $30\,{\rm kt}$.
 The water Cherenkov detectors of UNDINE will have finer reconstruction capabilities compared to SINE.
 As demonstrated by Super-Kamiokande, we expect UNDINE to be able to separate electron and muon flavored atmospheric neutrinos up to TeV energies~\cite{Super-Kamiokande:2015qek}.
 We also expect an energy resolution of $0.2-0.4$ in $\log_{10}(E_\nu / {\rm GeV})$ depending on the containment of the final state particles from the neutrino interaction~\cite{Super-Kamiokande:2015qek} and from the stochastic energy losses~\cite{IceCube:2013dkx}.
 Though photo-coverage at the level of Super-Kamiokande is difficult to achieve, the photo-coverage of UNDINE can be chosen as a trade-off between construction costs and event reconstruction capability.

 Both detectors are very cost-effective.
 UNDINE can leverage lake Geneva for water overburden, and, given the CHIPS cost estimates presented in Ref.~\cite{CHIPS:2024vpb}, can likely be deployed for under US\$10M.
 The surface-based detection strategy of SINE alleviates the need to excavate a cavern, as is the case for the FPF~\cite{Adhikary:2024nlv}.
 Though a full cost-estimate of SINE is out of the scope of this letter, the simple detector design and lack of a cavern should keep costs below those of UNDINE.
-These figures should be compared to the expected US\$100M total cost of the FPF~\cite{Adhikary:2024nlv}, which would host complementary fine-grained detectors.
+These figures should be compared to the expected US\$100M total cost of the FPF~\cite{Adhikary:2024nlv}.